JuliaIntervals/IntervalArithmetic.jl/README.md

 ## Design and implementation ##
-`Intervals.jl` is a julia module to perform *validated numerics*, i.e. *rigorous* computations with finite-precision floating-point arithmetic.
+`Intervals.jl` is a Julia module to perform *validated numerics*, i.e.
+*rigorous* computations with finite-precision floating-point arithmetic.

 The basic constructor is `Interval`, which takes pairs of `Real`-type values as arguments, or alternatively, single values for *thin* intervals.
 Yet, if the number is not exactly representable in base 2, rounding-off errors appear due to the finite precision floating-point arithmetic.
-Incorporating *directed rounding* may thus create intervals whose *diameter* or *width* is non-zero, despite of *a priori* being thin intervals.
-Directed rounding is incorporated for any `Real`-type values *except* for `BigFloat`, since this type implements already rounding.
-Direct access to `RoundDown` and `RoundUp` modes is obtained through the macros `@roundingDown` and `@roundingUp`.
+Incorporating *directed rounding* may thus create intervals whose *diameter* or *width* is non-zero, despite *a priori* being thin intervals.
+Directed rounding is available via the macros `@round_down` and `@round_up`.

 The following provides some examples.
 ```julia